10zinten/til/pytest/useful-options.md

 # Pytest options

+## -v, --verbose
+- Reports more info about running tests.

+## -q, --quiet
+- Opposite of the `--verbose`, reports less info.

 ## --collect-only
 - Show which test will be run with given options and configuration.
 - It's helpful to check of other options that select tests are correct before running the tests.